kevinppaulo/QventusPass/README.md

 ### Prerequisites

-Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+Make sure you have Node.js and npm or yarn installed on your system.
 You can download and install them from the official [Node.js website](https://nodejs.org/).

 ### Clone the Repository